 This is the go-to for outside portraits in Blenheim.
-It’s got the path with the big trees for brilliant framing, and we generally walk a loop of about 800 meters or so and stop in several places where the light is good.
+It’s got the path with the big trees for brilliant framing, sometimes we walk a loop of about 800 meters or so and stop in several places where the light is good.
 This means that the kids are kept busy and feel like it’s a fun outing, not told to stand in one place and behave for an extended time.
 If we make the experience fun, the photos will be much better.
 Pollard Park is also a favourite because there are so many great places no matter what time of the day and it really doesn’t matter how big your group is, we can fit you all in!
 Another good option is to go to the bottom of Quail Stream at the base of the Wither Hills, it’s best a couple of hours before sunset as the light is soft and the paths aren’t in full sun.

 This is a great place for slightly older kids.
 There are usually places with great light, but the start or the end of the day is infinitely the best time to be there for light.